-I am happy to introduce Phase 1 of my Beginner Cyclist Training Plan.
-It’s an ideal plan if you are just getting started with cycling; or if you have never followed a structured cycling training plan, and want to see how much fitter you could get with a structured plan; or if you want to do your first charity bike ride soon.
+Average Joe’s Beginner Cyclist Training Plan is an ideal plan if you are just getting started with cycling; or if you have never followed a structured cycling training plan, and want to see how much fitter you could get with a structured plan; or if you want to see dramatic fitness gains fast; or if you want to do your first charity bike ride soon.

 If you can already cycle for a continuous hour, then Phase 1 of this plan is probably not for you!
 Phase 1 is just about building a base of being able to cycle for a continuous hour.
 If you can already do that, then please go to Phase 2 of the Beginner Cyclist Training Plan.